marcoonroad/marcoonroad.github.io/_posts/2016-10-24-First-Class-Delegation-Links.md

 ### Conclusion

-First-Class Delegation Links are an interesting alternative for sharing, not only in the concatenative-based inheritance model, but also in the Object-oriented world as a whole.
+First-Class Delegation Links are an interesting alternative for sharing, not only in the concatenation-based inheritance model, but also in the Object-oriented world as a whole.
 We want to analyze further consequences of that approach, but by now it may be sufficient.